-If not already on one, you will be prescribed a blood thinning drug (anticoagulant) in the weeks prior to the Cardioversion to reduce the risk of stroke, e.g. Warfarin, Dabigatran, Apixaban, Rivaroxaban or Edoxaban.
-Your blood needs to be adequately thinned for at least 4 weeks prior to Cardioversion.
+If you are not already on one, you will be prescribed a blood thinning drug (anticoagulant) in the weeks prior to the cardioversion to reduce the risk of stroke, e.g. Warfarin, Dabigatran, Apixaban, Rivaroxaban or Edoxaban.
+Your blood needs to be adequately thinned for at least four weeks prior to cardioversion.

 If you are on Warfarin, you may attend the anti-coagulation clinic regularly.
-Once your blood is thin enough we will list you for Cardioversion.
+Once your blood is thin enough, we will list you for cardioversion.

-- You will be invited to attend a pre-assessment appointment to see a Cardiac Specialist Nurse the Cardiac Day Ward a week prior to your Cardioversion for blood tests and a heart tracing (ECG). - The nurse will also complete some paper work with you.
-We will need your personal details, details of next of kin and full medication list. - Please bring any tablets you are currently taking or other medications (inhalers, insulin etc) with you. - If you have not been well leading up to your pre-assessment appointment then it is very important that you let the nurse know.
+- You will be invited to attend a pre-assessment appointment to see a cardiac specialist nurse the Cardiac day ward a week prior to your cardioversion for blood tests and a heart tracing (ECG). - The nurse will also complete some paperwork with you.
+We will need your personal details, details of next of kin and full medication list. - Please bring any tablets you are currently taking or other medications (inhalers, insulin etc.) with you. - If you have not been well leading up to your pre-assessment appointment, then it is very important that you let the nurse know.

-If you are on Digoxin you will be asked to stop this 2 days before Electrical Cardioversion.
+If you are on digoxin, you will be asked to stop taking it two days before electrical cardioversion.